chewiee/Melp/README.md

 I will display a list of Restaurants on a map, allow users to search within the map bounds, and adjust the map to match the list returned by the search.
-I will also implement a backend server which tracks user activity including account creation, Restaurants and Review impressions and interaction, and any available demographic data for the user (location, device).
+I will also implement a backend server which tracks user activity including Restaurants and Review impressions and interaction, search activity, and any available demographic data for the user (location, device).

 [Details][phase-five]